7 ways to get healthy on a budget

 When it comes to kitchen appliances, your freezer wins the award for most underrated.
 When you have time, consider making a double or triple batch of your favourite freezer-friendly meals.

 There will be days where the last thing you feel like doing is cooking, and if you have healthy meals at hand, you’ll be less likely to hit up the drive-through.
-Here are a few options to help you get started.
+Here are a few options, opens in a new tab to help you get started.

 6. Go meat-free on Mondays

 Protein-rich foods are an essential part of a balanced diet, but don’t be fooled into thinking the only way you can get protein is through meat.
-Beans and legumes are high in nutrients and low in cost, so why not give Meatless Monday a try?
+Beans and legumes are high in nutrients and low in cost, so why not give Meatless Monday, opens in a new tab a try?

-In addition to being a great meat replacement, beans and legumes can also help reduce cholesterol and blood sugar levels and increase healthy gut bacteria.
+In addition to being a great meat replacement, beans and legumes, opens in a new tab can also help reduce cholesterol and blood sugar levels and increase healthy gut bacteria.

 7. Map out your menu

-According to OzHarvest, one in five shopping bags ends up in the bin which equates to $3,800 worth of groceries per household every year.
+According to OzHarvest, opens in a new tab, one in five shopping bags ends up in the bin which equates to $3,800 worth of groceries per household every year.
 There’s no point buying a bunch of healthy food if it just ends up wilting and mouldy in the bottom of your crisper.

 Before you hit the shops, spend some time creating a meal plan for the week ahead.
 By carrying a shopping list and sticking to it, you’ll spend less money and stay on track with your healthy meal plan.